Plagiatus/Statistic-Books-MC/README.md

 # Statistic-Books-MC
 A Datapack that tracks all statistics in scores and allows to display highscores in books

-**Do use this datapack, click on the green "Code" button in the top right, choose "Download Zip" and put this zip file as-is into your worlds `datapacks` folder.**
+**To use this datapack, click on the green "Code" button in the top right, choose "Download Zip" and put this zip file as-is into your worlds `datapacks` folder.**

 ## What it is